-What is the Zero Trust Model?
+What is the Zero Trust model?

-Pros of the Zero Trust model:
+Advantages of the Zero Trust Model:

 - The company is much less vulnerable to cyber threats.

-- Authentication procedures are very strict.
+- The authentication procedures are very strict.

-- Improved protection of company's data.
+- Improved protection of corporate data.

 - Very sophisticated security structure.

-Cons of the Zero Trust model:
+Disadvantages of the Zero Trust model: